Year of Publication

 An intriguing point is that in drowsy driving accident cases, unlike ordinary traffic accidents, bad weather or bad road condition decreases drowsy driving accidents.
 I think the bad driving environment makes people tense and pay attention to their driving.
 The reduction in intervals between rest spots has statistically detectable effect on deaths caused by drowsy driving.
 The effect of drowsy shelters seems obvious for reduction of traffic accidents.
 Therefore, this policy should be continued and encouraged until the interval between rest spots is less than 10 miles (16 kilometers).
 Long-distance trucks and commercial vehicle drivers have a high probability of drowsy driving, so when installing drowsy shelters, it is necessary to secure enough parking space for large vehicles.

 Chun, Hye Jin, "The Effect of 'Drowsy Shelters' in Preventing Traffic Accidents in South Korea" (2017).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 291.